apexfarm/ApexTestKit/README.md

 ### Caveat

 1. Depends on number of fields generated, the size of debug log could exceed the 5MB limit.
 In such case, please set the ApexCode debug level to `DEBUG`.
 2. Sometime ramdom values could bring uncertainty to test results.
-In such case, please specify the genereation expression rule explicitly or to a fixed value, i.e. `'RequiredFieldName' => '{!?*****}'`, `'RequiredFieldName' => new List<String> { 'Pacific Coffee', 'Starbucks' }`.
+In such case, please specify the genereation expression rule explicitly or to a fixed value.
 3. The current field generation capacity is around 6000 in 10 seconds.
 If there are 20 generated fields (not fixed values) per record, the max record generation capacity is around 300.
 If more are created, it is likely to reach the CPU limit.
 So It is also better to use `Test.startTest()` and `Test.stopTest()` to wrap your testing logic.
 4. If record type is activated and there are picklist values depending on them, please try to declare the picklist values in the `fields()` explicitly for that record type.

 ## Usage of ATKWizard

 All examples below can be successfully run from `src/classes/SampleTest.cls` in a clean Salesforce CRM organization.
-If validation rules were added to CRM standard sObjects, `fields()` keyword could be used to tailor the record generation to bypass them.
+If validation rules were added to CRM standard sObjects, `fields().useEval().end()` keywords could be used to tailor the record generation to bypass them.

 ### 1. Setup Relationship